cepeprecious/My-Personal-Portfolio/README.md

 # My-Personal-Portfolio
-One of my projects in our subject WS101 - Web Systems and Technologies
+One of my project in our subject WS101 - Web Systems and Technologies

-(It's supposed to be in Laravel format but since the Laravel file disappeared, I'll be putting the HTML CSS format instead)

 Live Preview: [Demo](https://cepeprecious.github.io/My-Personal-Portfolio/)